Cold Gas and Star Formation in the Phoenix Cluster with JWST: Introduction

 \section{Introduction}

 The hot intracluster medium (ICM) that permeates clusters of galaxies exists at temperatures of order $10^7$ K and emits thermal bremsstrahlung radiation in the X-ray.
 This radiation causes it to lose energy and cool down over time.
-Once the gas cools to $\sim 10^{6.5}$ K, it may start to radiate through other mechanisms, primarily metal line emission, increasing the rate of cooling.
-The many complex physical processes that contribute to the cooling rate of gas are commonly conglomerated into a single entity called the \textit{cooling function} $\Lambda(T)$ \citep[i.e.][]{1993ApJS...88..253S}.
+Once the gas cools to $\sim 10^{6.5}$ K, it will start to radiate through other mechanisms, primarily metal line emission, increasing the rate of cooling.
+Individual ionization states of metal species will contribute to the cooling at different temperatures, determined by the temperatures at which their collisional ionization equilibrium (CIE) abundances are maximized.
+The many complex physical processes that contribute to the cooling rate of the gas at different temperatures are commonly conglomerated into a single entity called the \textit{cooling function} $\Lambda(T)$ \citep[i.e.][]{1993ApJS...88..253S}.
 This, in combination with the initial thermal energy (per unit volume) of the gas $\mathcal{E}$, can give an idea of the overall \textit{cooling time}, $t_{\rm cool} \sim \mathcal{E}/n^2\Lambda \propto T^{1/2}n^{-1}$.
 If the initial temperature of the gas is not too high, and its density is not too low, then a \textit{cooling flow} may develop within cooling times less than the age of the universe, meaning they should be observable \citep{1984Natur.310..733F}.
 In the classical (isobaric) picture, a cooling flow unfolds as follows \citep[see, e.g.,][]{2010gfe..book.....M}.
 Consider a parcel of ICM gas that cools by an incremental amount---its temperature drops, and by the ideal gas law so does its pressure.
 The weight of the surrounding gas now pushes on the parcel, causing it to move inwards and increase in density.
 The change in density causes a corresponding change in pressure until it can again reach a state of equilibrium with the surrounding gas.